2009 United States missile strikes in Yemen: Responsibility

-An MiG-29 from the Yemeni Air Force, which the Yemeni government portrayed as conducting the attacks.

-Both the Yemeni and US governments agreed to portray the strikes as Yemen's own doing.
-Due to strong anti-American sentiment within the Yemeni public, admitting that the US had militarily intervened in their own country would likely have harmed the Saleh administration's reputation locally.
-For the strikes on al-Majalah and Arhab, Yemeni officials claimed that the military had carried out a series of simultaneous raids and airstrikes which killed 34 militants and arrested 17.
-MiG-29 fighter jets were ordered to fly over al-Majalah shortly after the US strike to depict a Yemeni Air Force operation.
+The Yemeni and US governments agreed to portray the strikes as Yemen's own doing.
+Due to strong anti-American sentiment within the Yemeni public, admitting the US had militarily intervened in their own country would have harmed the Saleh administration's reputation locally.
+For the strikes on al-Majalah and Arhab, Yemeni officials claimed the military had carried out a series of simultaneous ground raids and airstrikes which killed 34 militants and arrested 17.
+MiG-29 fighter jets flew over al-Majalah shortly after the strikes to support the claims of them being a Yemeni Air Force operation.
 Media reports wrote of Obama calling Saleh on the day of the strikes to congratulate him on his successful operations.
-Later in January, state-ran Saba News Agency published an in-depth report of the operations, acknowledging civilian deaths as unavoidable and claiming that the US cluster munitions at the sites were mines planted by AQAP, allowing the government to ward off independent investigators.
+Later in January, the state-ran Saba News Agency published an in-depth report on the operations, claiming that civilian deaths were unavoidable and the US cluster munitions at the sites were mines planted by AQAP, allowing the government to exclude independent investigators from visiting the scenes of the strikes.

-Despite the cover-up, by December 18, several anonymous American officials had spoken to news agencies contradicting the official story.
-The New York Times wrote that US firepower and intelligence among other types of support were utilized by the Yemeni military during the operations on request of the Saleh government.
-ABC News was the first publication to report that the operations were conducted directly by the US under the orders of Obama.
-On January 2, 2010, CBS News was told by Sebastian Gorka, an instructor at the Joint Special Operations University, that the raids were done via "cruise missile strikes in combination with military units on the ground," and were "very much something executed by the United States, but with heavy support by the Yemeni government."
+Despite the cover-up, by the day after the first strikes several anonymous American officials had spoken to news agencies contradicting the official story.
+The New York Times reported that "American firepower" was involved in the strike, while ABC News was the first outlet to confirm the usage of US cruise missiles.
+Al Jazeera had broadcast footage of al-Majalah depicting munitions used in the attack.
+Sebastian Gorka, an instructor at the Joint Special Operations University involved in training Yemeni forces, confirmed the nature of the operations and called them "a very distinct signal from the Obama administration that they are serious in assisting Yemen to remove these al-Qaeda facilities from its soil."

-On 30 September 2010, during an interview with pan-Arab newspaper Al-Hayat, Yemeni foreign minister Abu Bakr al-Qirbi admitted for the first time that the US had conducted the strikes.
-According to him, the strikes had ceased in December as the "Yemeni government ascertained they weren't achieving results."
-Upon being questioned, a Department of Defense spokesperson did not confirm Qirbi's statement.
+On September 30, 2010, in an interview with pan-Arab newspaper Al-Hayat, Yemeni foreign minister Abu Bakr al-Qirbi admitted for the first time that the US had conducted the strikes.
+According to him, no further strikes had been conducted after December as the "Yemeni government ascertained they weren't achieving results."
+Upon being questioned, a US Department of Defense spokesperson did not confirm Qirbi's statement.

 Investigations

-Abdulelah Haider Shaye, a local independent journalist, travelled to al-Majalah shorty after the strike and took photographs of missile parts and bombs, some of which had the labels "Made in the United States" written on them.
-He distributed the photographs to various media outlets and human rights organizations.